Interested in the wonderful world of nutrition and dietetics?

 The professional titles/credentials in the field of nutrition and dietetics include Registered Dietitian (RD) or Registered Dietitian Nutritionist (RDN) which requires at least a master's degree starting January 1, 2024, and Nutrition & Dietetic Technician, Registered (NDTR) which requires an associate degree or higher.
 You can earn these credentials by successfully completing a one (or more) programs accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) which include coursework and/or supervised practice, and then passing a national credentialing exam.
 Learn more about the various pathways to become an RDN or NDTR

-Although the BS Nutritional Sciences is not an ACEND-accredited program, the coursework can be customized to prepare you to apply to graduate-level dietetics programs including UWM's Master of Public Health (MPH) - Nutrition and Dietetics.
+Although the BS Nutritional Sciences is not an ACEND-accredited program, your plan of study can be customized to prepare you to apply to graduate-level dietetics programs including UWM's Master of Public Health (MPH) - Nutrition and Dietetics.
 Most of the prerequisite courses required for admission to such programs are built directly into the degree.
 If you are interested in pursuing the RDN credential, contact your advisor to add Pre-Dietetics to your undergraduate program of study.
 More information can be found in the Pre-Dietetics section of the Catalog.

 Beyond Dietetics